lutang123/provider_riverpod_example/README.md

 # Provider and Riverpod State Management Example

 This repository demonstrates two state management solutions in Flutter: `provider` and `riverpod`.
-The app includes a counter page and a list page, each with tabs to showcase the implementation using both `provider` and `riverpod`.
+The app includes a counter page, a list page and a Todo app page, each page is created with different kind of providers to showcase the differences and pros and cons.

 ## Table of Contents